redpencilio/deliver-email-service/README.md

 <br>

 ## Backend
-If you already have a backend you want to use for development then you can ignore this, otherwise we have a development backend available that is already configured and has the nescessary migrations file to get you up and running quickly.
+If you already have a backend you want to use for development then you can ignore this, otherwise we have a development backend available that is already configured and has the necessary migrations file to get you up and running quickly.
 Follow the readme file of the following repo:

 [link to backend repo](http://comingsoon)

-## environment
+## Environment

-As the image has been build using the [mu-javascript-template](https://hub.docker.com/r/semtech/mu-javascript-template), you will be able to setup a development environment with chrome debuggin.
+As the image has been build using the [mu-javascript-template](https://hub.docker.com/r/semtech/mu-javascript-template), you will be able to setup a development environment with chrome debugging.
 To get started quickly, change the deliver-email-service in your docker-compose file to this:

 ```yaml
   deliver-email-service: